jasondchambers/netorganizer/README.md

 Not yet releasable.
 Still very much under development!

 Network Organizer enables you to bring some order to the chaos that might be your network.
 It is essentially a simple IP Address Manager (IPAM).
 It enables you to take inventory of active hosts and to neatly classify each of them into groups.
 It will also manage fixed IP reservations for you.
-It can convert a dynamic IP or allocate a new fixed IP reservation for registered hosts that do not have one.
-It can clean up lingering fixed IP reservations for un-registered and in-active hosts.
-It can bring to your attention un-registered hosts that are active on your network and invite you to register and classify them.
+It can convert a dynamic IP or allocate a new fixed IP reservation for known hosts that do not have one.
+It can clean up lingering fixed IP reservations for unknown and in-active hosts.
+It can bring to your attention unknown hosts that are active on your network and invite you to classify them.

 Along the way, it avoids network collisions and avoids disruptive re-mapping of the network space.